ninjaframework/ninja/ninja-core/src/site/markdown/documentation/html_templating/advanced_topics.md

 i18n and the view
 ----------------

-You can access all messages by using a simple <html>
+You can access all messages by using a simple method inside your templates.

 Lets say your message.properties looks like: